jobovy/galpy/doc/source/diskdf.rst

 For a disk distribution function (i.e., a ``dehnendf`` or a ``shudf`` object) we can calculate the resulting surface-mass density profile using ``surfacemass``, ``sigma2``, and ``sigma2surfacemass``.
-The latter calculates the product of the velocity dispersion and the surface-mass density.
+The latter calculates the product of the velocity dispersion squared and the surface-mass density.
 E.g.,

 >>> from galpy.df import dehnendf
 >>> dfc= dehnendf(beta=0.)